DraftKings Sportsbook is on the move again.

 DraftKings is the undisputed NJ sports betting leader.
 Nevertheless, it is not resting on its laurels.

 Just before the announcement of its intent to offer online sports betting in West Virginia, DraftKings had more news.
 The company added blackjack to its mobile sports betting app in New Jersey.
-DraftKings Casino will undoubtedly provide more games in the near future, including slots and video poker.
+DraftKings Casino will undoubtedly provide more games in the near future, including real cash slots and video poker.

 When DraftKings first came on the sports betting scene, there was a lingering question about whether the company could successfully transition from daily fantasy sports to sports betting.
 That question was answered long ago with a resounding yes.
 Now, it can claim to be a full-fledged gaming company.